lgp3212/stem_mixer/README.md

 pytest ../tests/test_md.py
 ```

-if you would like to run our implemented tests of the preprocessing module, first navigate to your `script` folder and then do the following:
+If you would like to run our implemented tests of the preprocessing module, first navigate to your `script` folder and then do the following:

 ```bash
 pytest ../tests/test_pre.py
 ```

-# folder structure
-we expect the following folder structure:

-- data_home
-    - example_stem1.wav
-    - example_stem1.json
-    - example_stem2.wav
-    - example_stem2.json
-      ...